Lawson (band): 2012–2013: Chapman Square

 The band's first official single, "When She Was Mine", was released in May 2012 and reached number four on the UK Singles Chart.
 Following the single release, the band undertook their second headline tour, selling out venues in London, Glasgow, Manchester, Leeds, Nottingham, Sheffield and Birmingham.
 The band's second single, "Taking Over Me", was released on in August 2012, peaking at number three in the UK.
 In the summer of 2012, Lawson performed at T in the Park, V Festival and alongside Bruce Springsteen at Hard Rock Calling.
 They also announced a Hometown Tour, playing dates from October through November in their respective home towns and London, where they reside now.
 In October 2012, the band released their third official single, "Standing in the Dark", which reached number six in the UK.
 The band later revealed that their debut album, Chapman Square, would be released on 22 October.
 Guitarist Joel Peat said of the album: "We're all so excited to release our debut album, we've been building up to it for the past four years, and the album's title for us is special, because it is the first place that we played together as a band.
 Going out on tour to support the album is amazing too.
 Doing shows in our home towns feels like the perfect way to celebrate.
 Performing live is what we love the most, so to be able to play our biggest venues to date in the cities where we grew up is very special."
 Lawson cited many inspirations for their debut album, including John Mayer and Taylor Swift.
 On 22 October 2012, Lawson released Chapman Square, peaking at number four in the UK Albums Chart.
 The album was later certified gold.
-The band finished the year performing at the Oxford Street Christmas Lights switch on with Robbie Williams and at the Capital FM Jingle Bell Ball where their performance was watched by Taylor Swift.
+The band finished the year performing at the Oxford Street Christmas Lights switch on with Robbie Williams and at the Capital FM Jingle Bell Ball.

 At the beginning of 2013, Lawson played their first headline shows in the US and Canada selling out New York's Bowery Ballroom, The Troubadour in LA and The Mod Club in Canada.
 In February, they embarked on the Chapman Square tour, playing 18 sold-out shows in the UK and Ireland.
 While working on new tracks for the repack of Chapman Square they visited Southeast Asia and Australia as well as announcing numerous festival dates including T in the Park, V Festival and Hard Rock Calling for the second year running and Isle of Wight Festival for the first time.